 - At the University, written and spoken language should express equal treatment of women and men while maintaining precision and elegance

 - Data relevant to the achievement of equal opportunities are collected regularly, linked with the University’s management tools, and analysed with a view to monitoring progress as well as providing a basis for further measures.
-The Commission on Gender Equality and the Office for Gender Equality advise staff and students on all questions of gender policy.
+The Commission on Gender Equality and the Office for Gender Equality and Diversity advise staff and students on all questions of gender policy.